 The earth’s surface is 71 per cent water, and 96.5 per cent of this water exists in the form of oceans.
 It goes without saying that our oceans are an essential component of the earth’s ecosystem and need to be protected to ensure a sustainable future.

 However, due to the effects of climate change around the globe and human activities like hunting, overfishing and pollution, the oceans and the creatures that live in them are in danger.
 Although it may seem like minimizing human impact on the environment is an insurmountable task, if there’s anything we’ve learned about humanity over the past year, it’s that we’re stronger and more resilient than we may have thought.
-Together, we can make a difference and save the oceans.
+Together, we can make a difference to help the environment and save the oceans.

 So, What Can You Do to Help Save the Oceans?
 Here are 5 Simple Ways to Get Started: